Eligibility for Tax Deduction on Medical Bills

 Amend(0)

-Generally, medical reimbursement attracts tax deduction for amounts above Rs.
+Generally, medical reimbursement attracts a tax deduction for amounts above Rs.
 15,000 per annum.
 Regarding expenses on the treatment of certain chronic diseases such as Motor Neuron Disease, an amount ranging from Rs.
 40,000 to Rs.
 60,000 will be exempted.
 Please check if your disease falls under this category.

 Abbas.
 P. S